amberjrivera/ee-upgrades-propensity/README.md

 <sub>__Table 2:__ Top ten predictive features in final model.
 The score of *all* importances in the model sums to 1.</sub>

+The training set included both homes that had already done an upgrade (the positive class), and homes that had not.
+The task was to train the model to properly classify a home as either 'will upgrade' or 'won't upgrade'.
+For every prediction the classifier makes, there are four possible outcomes: True Positive, False Positive, True Negative, and False Negative.

+True Positive means the model saw a house that had already installed an energy efficiency upgrade (but it didn't know that bit of info, of course), and accurately predicted 'yes, will upgrade'.
+Similarly, True Negative means the model accurately classified a home as 'will not upgrade'.

+False Positive means the model saw a house that had not upgraded, and incorrectly classified it into the positive class, 'yes, will upgrade'.
+And False Negative means the model failed to properly classify a home that had in fact upgraded.

-I mapped a subset of the test data to demonstrate visually the model's 0.55 Recall score.
+I mapped a subset of the test data to demonstrate visually the model's 0.55 Recall score, in the context of the four possible classification outcomes:
   * Green checkmarks are True Positives
   * Red checkmarks are False Positives
   * Green X's are True Negatives